cmanv/tkstatus/README.md

 ## Themes

-The bar has a light and dark theme built-in. (the dark theme being based on Nord) The theme is auto-selected based on the content of the file ~/.cache/theme/default.
+The bar has a light and dark theme built-in. (the dark theme being based on **Nord**) The theme is auto-selected based on the content of the file __~/.cache/theme/default__.
 The content of this file can be controlled by a script for switching between a dark or light theme.

 ![Light theme](png/statusbar-light.png)